pactus-project/pactus/.github/ISSUE_TEMPLATE/feature_request.md

 Please read through the template below and answer all relevant questions.
 Your additional work here is greatly appreciated and will help us respond as quickly as possible.

--->
+For more advanced features please consider our [ZIPs repo](https://github.com/zarbchain/zips) -->

 ## Describe the problem you'd like to have solved